 Inflammatory Breast Cancer

-Inflammatory breast cancer is a rare and aggressive type of invasive breast cancer with different symptoms and treatments than other types of breast cancer.
+Inflammatory breast cancer usually starts with a feeling of thickness or heaviness in the breast rather than with a lump.
+Considered rare, inflammatory breast cancer is an aggressive type of invasive breast cancer with symptoms and treatments that are different from other types of breast cancer.

 women younger than 40

 women who are overweight

 A breast infection, such as mastitis if you’re pregnant or breastfeeding, can cause some of the same symptoms as inflammatory breast cancer.
 If you’ve been diagnosed with a breast infection that isn’t responding to treatment, you may want to consider asking your doctor about testing for inflammatory breast cancer.

 It can be difficult to diagnose inflammatory breast cancer because there is usually no lump to feel during a physical exam or to see in a mammogram.
 Doctors have to examine any changes to the breast and order a biopsy if they suspect inflammatory breast cancer.

 Staging inflammatory breast cancer

 By the time a doctor diagnoses inflammatory breast cancer, the breast cancer cells have usually grown into the skin.
 This local advancement means the cancer is at least stage III.
 In some cases, the breast cancer cells have already spread to parts of the body away from the breast — which means the cancer is metastatic or stage IV.

 After diagnosing inflammatory breast cancer, doctors order more tests to collect information about the cancer’s characteristics.
 These tests, as well as the results of your biopsy and any imaging tests, make up the various parts of your pathology report.